Greater-London-Authority/highstreets/highstreets/docs/datawriter.md

 ## Introduction

-This comprehensive document provides detailed insights into the functionalities and features of the `DataWriter` class.
-This class is designed to handle data writing tasks, including loading data to CSV files, appending data to PostgreSQL databases, and generating CSV files based on certain conditions.
+The `DataWriter` class serves as a crucial component in our data engineering toolkit, playing a pivotal role in managing the storage, organization, and dissemination of data across various stages of our data pipeline.
+Its main objective is to facilitate efficient data storage, both in CSV files and in our PostgreSQL database, while ensuring data integrity and optimizing storage workflows.

 ## DataWriter Class